 SpyWarn App Review

-Basically, SpyWarn tries to see if any app on your phone is working with the ‘enemy’ by monitoring the way in which resources are being utilized.
+Basically, SpyWarn tries to see if any app on your phone is working with the ‘enemy’ by monitoring the way in which resources are utilized.
 Although this is not done around the clock (it would really drain your battery), you have the option of doing a thorough analysis of the running apps on your phone at any time of the day for up to 24 hours.

-After the survey, you can go ahead and either do an analysis or you can do some reading on the included free eBook.
+After the survey, you can go ahead and either do an analysis or you can do some read the included free eBook.
 The eBook is on the third tab titled ‘Manual’.
 It has a lot of information about spyware and generally all matters related to espionage on mobile devices.

-Another unique aspect of this app is the round the clock eavesdropping alert that notifies you when both the microphone and the data transmitter are working at the same time.
-Although this is not a fool-proof method of telling that you have spyware, it tells you when you need to look behind your back.
+Another unique aspect of this app is the round the clock eavesdropping alert.
+It notifies you when both the microphone and the data transmitter are working at the same time.
+This is not a fool-proof method of telling that you have spyware, but it tells you when you need to look behind your back.

 The only con we were able to identify is the size of the alert you get when the app suspects eavesdropping.
 When it happens during a call, you may find it to be very annoying because it will cover the entire screen.